railsagainstignorance/hex-regex/README.md

 - score all the rows.
 DONE
 - identify a suitable cell.
 DONE
 - try all poss letter values, looks scores in the 3 intersecting rows, for a cell.
 DONE
-- scan all the cells, looking to improve each one
+- scan all the cells, looking to improve each one.
+DONE
-- pick a letter
-- iterate
+- iterate.
+DONE
+- expand the partials in the DSL text. the alg seems to be implemented ok, but not getting very far with the current regexs.DONE
+- expand them some more.
 - fancy GUI?